zave52/rda_task_11_monitor_slow_queries/README.md

 In this task, you will need to analyse the MySQL slow query log and copare the read operation performance for 2 database engines - InnoDB and MyIsam:

 1. Connect to your database server virtual machine via SSH, and enable slow query log by updating the mysql configuration file.
+Set configuration option `long_query_time` to 0, so you will see all queries in the slow query log.
 After the config file update, make sure to restart the mysqsl service using systemctl.
 2. Run the script `task.sql`, which creates the database and populates test data on your database server.
 3. Close database connection from the MySQL Workbench.
 4. Connect to your server using **mysql client on your virtual machine** and run 2 sample queries: